 - 1. Definitions

 - 2. Use of definitions

-- Application of the Rules
+- 3. Application of the Rules

 - 4. Address and office hours of the Registrar, filing of documents and delegation

 - 5. Receipt and correction of documents

 - 6. Notices given by the Registrar

-COMMITTEES OF COUNCIL, DELEGATION, MEETINGS AND SPECIFIC PROVISIONS
+COMMITTEES OF COUNCIL, DELEGATION, MEETINGS AND SPECIFIC PROVISIONS APPLICABLE TO THE EDUCATION AND TRAINING COMMITTEE

-APPLICABLE TO THE EDUCATION AND TRAINING COMMITTEE 7.
-Establishment of and delegation to Committees 8.
-Membership and delegation of powers to committees 9.
-Provisions applicable specifically to Education and Training Committee 10.
-Meetings of Council 11.
-Procedures at Council meetings 12.
-Minutes of Council meetings 13.
-Extraordinary meetings and deviations to deal with urgent matters CHAPTER 3 REGISTRATION OF PERSONS IN TERMS OF SECTION 13 OF THE ACT AND CANCELLATION OR SUSPENSION THEREOF 14.
-Form of the application for registration and registration certificate 15.
-Practical Training requirements for purposes of registration 16.
-Assessment of proposed technical planners and professional planners 17.
-Determination of supervision over candidate planners 18.
-Rules relating to Continuing Professional Development 19.
-Cancellation, suspension and reinstatement of registration CHAPTER 4 IDENTIFICATION OF PLANNING PROFESSION WORK 20.
-Consultation with persons, bodies or voluntary associations pertaining to determination of work reserved for professional planners.
-21. Reservation of work exclusively for professional and technical planners CHAPTER 5 PROFESSIONAL CONDUCT 22.
-Adoption of code of conduct 23.
-Inter-relationship between code of conduct and Section 18 of the Act CHAPTER 6 INVESTIGATION, PROSECUTION AND APPEALS: IMPROPER CONDUCT 24.
-Provisions pertaining to appointment of investigating officers.
-25. Provisions pertaining to complaints brought against registered persons.
-26. Charge of improper conduct and charge sheet 27.
-Subpoenas 28.
-General provisions pertaining to disciplinary hearing 29.
-Procedures relevant to the imposition of sanctions and sentencing of members found guilty.
-30. Cost awards, determination thereof and enforcement thereof
+- 7. Establishment of and delegation to Committees - 8.
+Membership and delegation of powers to committees - 9.
+Provisions applicable to Education and Training Committee - 10.
+Meetings of Council - 11.
+Procedures at Council meetings - 12.
+Minutes of Council meetings - 13.
+Extraordinary meetings and deviations to deal with urgent matters

+REGISTRATION OF PERSONS IN TERMS OF SECTION 13 OF THE ACT AND CANCELLATION OR SUSPENSION THEREOF AND DEALING WITH ALL MATTERS RELATING TO THE CONTINUING REGISTRATION OF PERSONS

+- 14. Form of the application for registration and registration certificate - 15.
+Practical Training requirements for purposes of registration - 16.
+Assessment of proposed technical planners and professional planners - 17.
+Determination of supervision over candidate planners - 18.
+Rules relating to Continuing Professional Development - 19.
+Cancellation, suspension and reinstatement of registration

+IDENTIFICATION OF PLANNING PROFESSION WORK

+- 20. Consultation with persons, bodies or voluntary associations pertaining to determination of work reserved for professional and technical planners - 21.
+Reservation of work exclusively for professional and technical planners

+CHAPTER 5 PROFESSIONAL CONDUCT

+- 22. Adoption of Code of Conduct - 23.
+Inter-relationship between Code of Conduct and Section 18 of the Act

+INVESTIGATION, PROSECUTION AND APPEALS: IMPROPER CONDUCT

+- 24. Provisions pertaining to appointment of investigating officers. - 25.
+Provisions pertaining to complaints brought against registered persons. - 26.
+Charge of improper conduct and charge sheet - 27.
+Subpoenas - 28.
+General provisions pertaining to disciplinary hearing

-Provisions applicable to the noting of appeals
+- 29. Procedures relevant to the imposition of sanctions and sentencing of registered persons found guilty - 30.
+Cost awards, determination thereof and enforcement thereof - 31.
+Provisions applicable to the noting and prosecution of appeals